 Evening primrose oil is a herbal extract used for various conditions, including pre-menstrual symptoms.
 Past reports have warned that evening primrose oil may trigger seizures for people with epilepsy but other researchers say there is no evidence for this risk.

 The doctor who treats your epilepsy can advise you about the possible effects of a herbal medicine on your epilepsy and your current treatment.

-More information about epilepsy and herbal medicine (opens in a new window).
+More information about epilepsy and herbal medicine (opens new window).

 Homeopathy is a holistic therapy which treats a person’s individual situation.
 Homeopathic doctors investigate a person’s health, life, and feelings in great detail.
 They may prescribe small doses of individually prepared natural substances to encourage the body to heal naturally.
 Although there is no evidence that homeopathic treatments directly help epilepsy, such an individual approach may help people feel better generally, and more in control of their epilepsy.

-For more information visit the Royal London Hospital for Integrated Medicine (opens in a new window) or the British Homeopathic Association (opens in a new window).
+For more information visit the Royal London Hospital for Integrated Medicine (opens new window) or the British Homeopathic Association (opens new window).

 Ayurveda is an ancient Indian health care system that has become very popular in the West in recent years.
 It covers all aspects of health and uses a combination of herbal medicine, diet, massage, yoga and meditation to treat conditions.
 Ayurveda aims to deal with underlying health imbalances and promote wellbeing.
 As with any treatments of this kind, especially medicines and meditation, it is important to think about your epilepsy.

 A key part of ayurvedic treatment includes purging (cleansing) of the digestive system by using a substance to cause vomiting or diarrhoea.
 This can affect the blood levels of epilepsy medications, which could trigger seizures in some people.